-Prereq: Acceptable TOEFL score
+Class hours: 3 lecture Prereq: Acceptable TOEFL score Comments: May be repeated any number of times for credit.
 Description: This second semester course (of the sequence ELI 1 and ELI 3) offers further practice in spoken American English for the non-native speaker of English.
 Special emphasis is placed on listening comprehension, fluency practice, and other oral communication activities.